jhkette/react-github-mimic/README.md

 ## React demo

-This just uses componenet split up into different file to make a mimic version of github.
+React mimic of Github ui.
+It just uses comonennts split into different files to make a mimic version of github.